Updated on November 20, 2025 by Angelika Klein

 Entrance to the Staufer falconry at Lorch Monastery

-The abbey - a half-timbered jewel from the 16th century
+The Abbey – a half-timbered gem from the 16th century

 Half-timbered house of the abbey in Lorch monastery